-Zuraida, I, Sukarno, and S. Budijanto,(2011) “Antibacterial activity of coconut shell liquid smoke (cs-ls) and its application on fish ball preservation”, International Food Research Journal, vol. 18, 2011.
+Zuraida, I., Sukarno., Budijanto, S. (2011) Antibacterial activity of coconut shell liquid smoke (cs-ls) and its application on fish ball preservation.
+International Food Research Journal, 18, 405-410.

 Acknowledgments

 The authors special thank to Diponegoro University (DIPA PNBP of Diponegoro University – 2016) that was funding this research and financial support to attending The Japanese Society for Fisheries Science (JSFS) 85th Anniversary-Commemorative International Symposium, 22 – 24 September 2017 in Tokyo for presenting this research.